sighupio/workshop-material/devsecopsday/kubernetes-security/hands-on/04-rbac.md

 kubectl config view --minify --output 'jsonpath={..user}'
 ```

-The first command retrieves the current context name, and the second command retrieves the current user associated with that context.
+The first command retrieves the current context name, and the second command retrieves the current user (`client-certificate` & `client-key` tuple) associated with that context.
 >In Kubernetes, a context is a combination of cluster, user, and namespace settings that determines the target for the current Kubernetes configuration.
 It provides a way to switch between different Kubernetes clusters and user identities easily.

 Kubeconfig example: